Climate-Invariant Machine Learning: Results

 \subsection{Understanding Climate Invariance}

-In this section, we use a game theory-based explainable ML library, namely SHAP \citep{lundberg2017unified,shapley201617}, to dissect ``climate-invariant’’ mappings and provide insight into why they generalize better across climates and geographies.
-Note that as MLRs are interpretable by construction, we can draw preliminary conclusions by visualizing MLR weights without the need for explainable ML libraries.
-Similarly, we can directly visualize the linear responses \citep{kuang2007testing,herman2013linear,beucler2018linear,kuang2018linear} of NNs by calculating their Jacobians via automatic differentiation \citep[e.g.,][]{brenowitz2020interpreting}.
-However, the difference between ``brute-force'' and ``climate-invariant'' MLRs is small and Jacobians cannot be reliably used to explain nonlinear NN predictions as they are first-order derivatives \citep{kindermans2019reliability}.
-Therefore, we present these two visualization methods in SI D4, and focus here on explaining the generalization abilities of NNs using SHAP, recalling that ``climate-invariant’’ NNs are our best models at generalizing from cold to warm climates (see NN CI model in the first row and ``Different temperature'' column of Tab~\ref{tab:Results}).
+To interpret our NN results, we use a game theory-based explainable ML approach, called SHAP \cite{lundberg2017unified,shapley201617}, to dissect climate-invariant mappings and provide insight into why they generalize better across climates and configurations.
+Note that MLRs are interpretable by construction, and we can draw preliminary conclusions by visualizing MLR weights without the need for explainable ML libraries (see SM D4).
+Similarly, we can directly visualize the NNs' linear responses \cite{kuang2007testing,herman2013linear,beucler2018linear,kuang2018linear} by calculating their Jacobians (gradients) via automatic differentiation \cite{brenowitz2020interpreting}.
+However, the difference between RD and CI MLRs is small and the Jacobians \cite{herman2013linear} cannot always be reliably used to explain nonlinear NN predictions as they are first-order derivatives calculated over a sample \cite{kindermans2019reliability}.

-We select SHAP’s Kernel Explainer because of its versatility, as it can be used for any multi-inputs/outputs ML model, and specifically its ``special weighted linear regression'' option as our outputs are continuous making emulating subgrid closures a \textit{regression} problem.
-For each output $y_{j} $ of our ML model, SHAP estimates the effect of an input taking a particular value $x_{i} $; SHAP is built based on a local accuracy property ensuring that the sum of each individual input’s effect equals how different $y_{j} $ is from its average over the training set because of the whole input vector taking a particular value $\boldsymbol{x} $:
+Therefore, as climate-invariant NNs have shown superior generalizability from cold to warm climates (see NN CI errors in Fig~\ref{tab:Results}), we employ SHAP's Kernel Explainer to elucidate the NNs' generalizability.
+We choose this attribution method for its versatility, as it can be used for any multi-input/output ML model.
+SHAP estimates the impact of a particular input value $x_{i} $ on each output $y_{j} $ of our model.
+It is designed with a local accuracy property, ensuring that the sum of the effects of individual inputs equals the difference between $y_{j} $ and its average value in the training set: